-Center for Advanced Modeling and Optimization, Academy of Romanian Scientists, 54, Splaiul Independenței, Sector 5, Bucharest, ROMANIA E-mail: neculaiandrei70@gmail.com
+Center for Advanced Modeling and Optimization, Academy of Romanian Scientists, 54, Splaiul Independenței, Sector 5, Bucharest, ROMANIA

+E-mail: neculaiandrei70@gmail.com

+Technical Report 8/2021

-Technical Report 7/2021 May 18, 2021
+May 26, 2021

 Abstract.
-The memory-less SR1 and the memory-less BFGS methods are presented together with their numerical performances for solving a collection of 800 unconstrained optimization problems with the number of variables in the range [100, 1000].
-The convergence of the memory-less SR1 method is proved under the classical assumptions.
-Comparison between the memory-less SR1 and the memory-less BFGS method show that memory-less SR1 is more robust than the memory-less BFGS.
-Comparison between memory-less SR1 and BFGS in implementation of Shanno and Phua from CONMIN show that memory-less SR1 method is more efficient and more robust than BFGS method from CONMIN, one of the best implementation of BFGS.
+The memory-less SR1 with generalized secant equation (MM-SR1gen) is presented and developed together with its numerical performances for solving a collection of 800 unconstrained optimization problems with the number of variables in the range [1000, 10000].
+The convergence of the MM-SR1gen method is proved under the classical assumptions.
+Comparison between the MM-SR1gen versus the memory-less BFGS method and versus the BFGS in implementation of Shanno and Phua from CONMIN show that MM-SR1gen is more efficient and more robust than these algorithms.
+By solving five applications from MINPACK-2 collection, each of them with 40,000 variables, we have the computational evidence that MM-SR1gen is more efficient than memory-less BFGS.
+The conclusion of this study is that the memory-less SR1 method with generalized secant equation is a rapid and reliable method for solving large-scale minimizing problems.
+Besides, it is shown that the accuracy of the Hessian approximations along the iterations in quasi-Newton methods is not as crucial in these methods as it is believed.